 Köhler theory is used to predict the properties of activating cloud condensation nuclei (Köhler, 1936).
+The Köhler equation balances the Kelvin effect with Raoult’s Law in order to describe particle activation.
+The Kohler equation applies equilibrium thermodynamics to describe the process in which water vapor condenses to form liquid droplets.

+lnpw(Dp)p0=4MwσwRTρwDp-6nsMwπρwDp3 (1)

-The Köhler equation balances the Kelvin effect with Raoult’s Law in order to describe particle activation. ln⁡Thus, similar problems arise in specifying physical properties used in the Kelvin term of the Köhler equation.
+where, T=absolute temperature, R=ideal gas constant, pw=droplet water vapor pressure, p0=saturation vapor pressure over a flat surface, σw=droplet surface tension, ρw=denisty of pure water, ns=moles of solute, Mw=molecular weight of water, Dp=droplet diamter (Köhler, H., 1936.
+The nucleus in and the growth of hygroscopic droplets.
+Trans.Faraday Soc., 32, 1152–1161).
+Thus, similar problems arise in specifying physical properties used in the Kelvin term of the Köhler equation.
 To date, there has been little consistency between assumptions used for the activated particles‘ surface tensions.
 Many researchers (Prenni et al., 2007; Petters and Kreidenweis, 2007; Huff Hartz et al., 2005; Conant et al., 2002) have assumed that, at activation, the particles consist mainly of water, so a surface tension for pure water was used.
-Though this is a good initial assumption, it neglects the depressive effect of organic surfactants on the activating particles‘ surface tensions (Kiss et al., 2005; Facchini et al., 1999).
+Though this is a reasonable initial assumption, it neglects the depressive effect of organic surfactants on the activating particles‘ surface tensions (Kiss et al., 2005; Facchini et al., 1999).
 It is now generally agreed upon that, for most activating particles with these surfactants, the surface tension is reduced by about 10-15% (Facchini et al., 2000; Engelhart et al., 2008; Awa-Awuku et al., 2010; King et al., 2009).
 Several methods have been used to predict this surface tension reduction.
 Some researchers have collected particles and diluted them so as to allow for a direct measurement using conventional instruments (Asa-Awuku et al., 2008; Moore et al., 2008; Schwier et al., 2013; Henning et al., 2005).
 These values were then extrapolated back to the initial concentration by fitting them to a Szyskowski-Langmuir isotherm.
 Occasionally, surface tensions for the particles have been back-calculated using Köhler Theory Analysis when all other parameters are known or estimated (Asa-Awuku et al., 2010; Engelhart et al., 2008).
 Others (Raymond and Pandis, 2002; Kiss et al., 2005) have prepared solutions mimicking the bulk chemical composition of aerosol particles and directly measured their surface tensions.
 However, none of these methods directly measures the surface tension of the actual particles in question.

 Yazdanpanah (Yazdanpanah et al., 2008) has developed a method to measure the surface tension of small (~200 nm in diameter) droplets and films using constant-diameter nanoneedle tips on the atomic force microscope.
 In this work, we will show how his method has been adapted to accurately measure the surface tensions of collected atmospheric aerosols.